AP News Guide: What to know about the year-old Qatar crisis

 A COUNTRY TARGETED

 Qatar is a nation about the size of the U.S. state of Connecticut, which juts out like a thumb on the Arabian Peninsula into the Persian Gulf.
 It has the highest per-capita income in the world due to its natural gas reserves, the third-largest on the planet after Russia and Iran.
-Just over 10 percent of its 2.2 million people are Qataris, while the rest are foreign workers.
+Just over 10 percent of its 2.2 million people are Qataris, with the rest foreign workers.
 Its people follow an ultraconservative form of Islam known as Wahhabism, though unlike neighboring Saudi Arabia, women can drive and foreigners can drink alcohol.
 Qatar will host the 2022 FIFA World Cup.

 A WIDENING GULF